Good Grief Cook

 Penzy's Kind Box of Spices

 In the meantime, here is a little thank you recipe.
-It's spirited and inspired by one of the kindest boys I know.
+It has spirit and inspired by one of the kindest boys I know.
 He spent a little time down south at Camp LeJeune.
-I hope you try these Spirited Southern Belle Bars.
+Let me know if you give them a go.

 Spirited southern belle bars stacked.